-The risk-free interest rate is based on the implied yield on a Canadian government zero-coupon issue, with a remaining term equal to the expected term of the option.
+The risk-free interest rate is based on the implied yield on a Canadian or U.S. government zero-coupon issue, with a remaining term equal to the expected term of the option.
 The volatility is based on weighted average historical volatility adjusted for changes expected due to publicly available information.
 The life of the options is estimated taking into consideration the vesting period at the grant date, the life of the option and the average length of time similar grants have remained outstanding in the past.
-The dividend yield was excluded from the calculation since it is the present policy of the Company to retain all earnings to finance operations and future growth.
+The dividend yield was excluded from the calculation, since it is the present policy of the Company to retain all earnings to finance operations and future growth.

-The following table summarizes the measurement date weighted average fair value of stock options granted during the years ended November 30, 2019 and 2018.
+The following table summarizes the measurement date weighted average fair value of stock options granted during the years ended November 30, 2020 and 2019.

-Number of stock options granted Weighted average grant date fair value 2019 2018 - \$ 3.69 (CAD 4.92) \$ 3.63 (CAD 4.63)
+Options exercisable in CA\$ Number of stock options granted Weighted average grant date fair value

+2020 1,077,721 \$ 1.71 (CA\$2.22)

+2019 406,400 \$ 3.69 (CA\$4.92)